yt-project/yt/doc/source/tutorial/derived_fields.rst

 three main parts.
 The first is the function that defines the field.
 It always accepts two variables -- field, and data.
 'Field' is the DerivedField and 'data' is the data object.
 Note that we stick to a pretty strict means of returning fields -- *everything is returned in cgs*!
-This means that when we request "Density" from 'data' it is returned to us *already* in CGS, so we don't need to convert anything.
+This means that when we request "Density" from 'data' it is returned to us *already* in CGS, so we don't need to convert the units.
+This may not always be the case for derived fields, so the second function defines the necessary unit conversion.

 More Complicated Fields
 -----------------------